 For Seniors: Understand Your Internet Exposure

-Family members and friends: They may write about you in their blogs or mention you on special-interest sites, such as those focused on genealogy.
+Family members and friends: They may write about you in their blogs or social networking sites or mention you on revealing special-interest sites, such as those focused on genealogy.

-Clubs and organizations: Organizations with whom you volunteer, the church you attend, and professional associations may reveal facts such as your address, age, income bracket, and how much money you’ve donated.
+Clubs and organizations: Organizations with whom you volunteer, the church you attend, and professional associations you belong to may reveal facts such as your address, age, income bracket, and how much money you’ve donated.